benkonrath/transip-api/README.rst

 Documentation
 =============

-Further documentation can be found in the ``docs`` directory, although this is not filled in yet.
+Further documentation can be found in the ``docs`` directory, or on https://transip-api.readthedocs.io/en/latest/.

 .. _virtualenv: http://virtualenv.org/
 .. _TransIP: https://www.transip.nl/cp/